EdDuarte/website/content/project/erlang-poker-ml.md

 for hands and outcomes in Poker Texas Hold'em matches.
 An additional challenge to this was to make it in a functional language like Erlang, where no variable state is persisted in memory for long periods of time.
-Instead, the objective was to use a rule engine (in this case [Eresye](http://sourceforge.net/projects/eresye/)) more-or-less like a disk database, using its API for storing and querying.
-All of the historical data collected over time is sent between functions in a stateless manner and persisted to disk using Eresye.
+Instead, the objective was to use a rule engine more-or-less like a disk database.
+All of the historical data collected over time is sent between functions in a stateless manner and persisted to disk using the rule engine.

-With this, I developed a Erlang application with a CLI interface that collects game data and sends win-lose percentages on each round.
+With this, I developed [a Erlang application](https://github.com/edduarte /erlang-poker-ml) with a CLI interface that collects game data and sends win- lose percentages on each round.
 It works by prompting the user to fill the card in his/her hand and table for each round, and whenever the user won or lost each match.
 The probabilities of occurrence for each card per round, along with the probability of winning or losing the match with the current cards, are recalculated at the end of every match and organized into a Decision tree.
 Each round the probability of getting a good hand and win the match is queried from the Decision tree and printed to the user, suggesting him to either raise, call or fold.

-The application is [fully open-source](https://github.com/edduarte/erlang- poker-ml) and uses only a single file ('poker.erl').
+The application is fully open-source and only uses a single file ('poker.erl').
 A trained model containing an history of matches and ranked hands is also provided ('storage' file), so you can start testing the application immediately.

 This application is composed of three modules:

-- a main module, which uses Eresye to store Texas Hold'em rules and hand rankings;
+- a main module, which uses [Eresye](http://sourceforge.net/projects/eresye/) to store Texas Hold'em rules and hand rankings;
 - a history module, which stores the number of occurrences and the ranking of hands;
 - a tree module, that implements the decision tree and the probability